dofusdude/dodugo/docs/SetsAPI.md

 func main() {
 	language := "language_example" // string | a valid language code
-	game := "dofus2" // string |
+	game := "dofus3" // string | dofus3 | dofus3beta
-	sortLevel := "asc" // string | sort the resulting list by level, default unsorted (optional) filterMinHighestEquipmentLevel := int32(190) // int32 | only results where the equipment with the highest level is above or equal to this value (optional) filterMaxHighestEquipmentLevel := int32(200) // int32 | only results where the equipment with the highest level is below or equal to this value (optional) acceptEncoding := "acceptEncoding_example" // string | optional compression for saving bandwidth (optional) filterIsCosmetic := true // bool | filter sets based on if they only got cosmetic items in it.
-If true, the item ids are for the cosmetic endpoints instead of equipment. (optional)
+	sortLevel := "asc" // string | sort the resulting list by level, default unsorted (optional) filterMinHighestEquipmentLevel := int32(190) // int32 | only results where the equipment with the highest level is above or equal to this value (optional) filterMaxHighestEquipmentLevel := int32(200) // int32 | only results where the equipment with the highest level is below or equal to this value (optional) acceptEncoding := "acceptEncoding_example" // string | optional compression for saving bandwidth (optional) filterContainsCosmeticsOnly := true // bool | filter sets based on if they only got cosmetic items in it.
+If true, the item ids are for the cosmetic endpoints instead of equipment. (optional) filterContainsCosmetics := true // bool | filter sets based on if they got cosmetic items in it. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-	resp, r, err := apiClient.SetsAPI.GetAllSetsList(context.Background(), language, game).SortLevel(sortLevel).FilterMinHighestEquipmentLevel(filterMinHighestEquipmentLevel).FilterMaxHighestEquipmentLevel(filterMaxHighestEquipmentLevel).AcceptEncoding(acceptEncoding).FilterIsCosmetic(filterIsCosmetic).Execute()
+	resp, r, err := apiClient.SetsAPI.GetAllSetsList(context.Background(), language, game).SortLevel(sortLevel).FilterMinHighestEquipmentLevel(filterMinHighestEquipmentLevel).FilterMaxHighestEquipmentLevel(filterMaxHighestEquipmentLevel).AcceptEncoding(acceptEncoding).FilterContainsCosmeticsOnly(filterContainsCosmeticsOnly).FilterContainsCosmetics(filterContainsCosmetics).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `SetsAPI.GetAllSetsList``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
-	// response from `GetAllSetsList`: SetsListPaged
+	// response from `GetAllSetsList`: ListSets
 	fmt.Fprintf(os.Stdout, "Response from `SetsAPI.GetAllSetsList`: %v\n", resp)
 }
 ```